-- Compensation Committee (Chair) - Nominating & Corporate Governance Committee
+- Compensation Committee (Chair) - Nominating and Corporate Governance Committee

-- · Cardinal Health, Inc., a distributor of pharmaceuticals, a global manufacturer and distributor of medical and laboratory products, and a provider of performance and data solutions for healthcare facilities. - Meta Platforms, Inc. (f/k/a Facebook, Inc.), builds technologies that help people connect, find communities and grow businesses. - Natura & Company, a manufacturer and supplier of personal care products.
+- Cardinal Health, Inc., a distributor of pharmaceuticals, a global manufacturer and distributor of medical and laboratory products, and a provider of performance and data solutions for healthcare facilities. - Meta Platforms, Inc. (f/k/a Facebook, Inc.), builds technologies that help people connect, find communities and grow businesses.